We reveal what it’s REALLY like for Agency PRs at Christmas

 But, Christmas wouldn’t be Christmas without a drama of some sort.
 With this in mind, we have to be prepared to deal with media enquiries at any time.
 Whether it is Christmas or not, the news doesn’t stop so we need to be prepared to take media calls at all times.

-Health and pharma, transport and logistics, retail, food and drink are all key sectors which continue during the festive season.
+Health and pharma, transport and logistics, retail, food and drink are all key sectors that continue during the festive season.

 I might be mid-way through Christmas Karaoke (yes, it’s an unusual tradition in our household), but rest assured I’ll be available to deal with media calls if they come in.